rmadhok/enviro-dev-grad/README.md

 ## Assignments

-I will also post your assignments here, under the [assignments folder](assignments/).
+Assignments will be posted under the [assignments folder](assignments/).